Education

 What's happening?

 Indigenous Services Canada regularly publishes information on educational attainment gaps between Indigenous and non-Indigenous people in Canada.
-The Department's 2023 Annual Report to Parliament includes information on the proportion of the population with a university degree, and on educational attainment gaps among those 25 to 64 years of age with at least a high school education.
+The department's Annual Report to Parliament 2024 includes information on the proportion of the population with a university degree and on educational attainment gaps among those aged 25 to 64 years with at least a high school education.
 Additional information, including about program funding, is available through Indigenous Services Canada's annual Departmental Results Report and Departmental Plan.

 Recent progress